Colloidal Silver: A Broad-Spectrum AntibioticFayyaz Alam

 A colloid is nothing more than a fancy chemistry term referring to a type of mixture with particle sizes ranging between 1-1,000 nanometers (nm).
 The particles are evenly distributed throughout the medium, such as water.
 Another important aspect of colloids is that the substances remain dispersed in the medium and do not settle to the bottom of the container, or that they do so very, very slowly.
 Most colloidal silver products have particle sizes under 100nm, which qualifies them as “nanoparticles”.

 So, colloidal silver is nothing more than silver nanoparticles dispersed in another medium, typically water.
 It also goes by name such as, “bioactive silver hydrosols” or “silver nano-particles” or “silver sol” or “silver solution” or “nano silver”.
-From this point on, we will refer to colloidal silver and its other names interchangeably to mean, silver particles suspended in purified water.
+From this point on, we will refer to it and its other names interchangeably to mean, silver particles suspended in purified water.

-History and Anecdotal Evidence
+History and Anecdotal Evidence of Collodial Silver

 Many people consider colloidal silver to be an antiquated remedy, and indeed, the use of silver for health-related purposes spans many thousands of years.
 The first recorded use of silver particles as a therapeutic spans all the way back to 1500 B.C. in the Chinese Han Dynasty(1) when it was used as a germicide.
 In the early 20th century use of colloidal silver products was at its peak use for infections of the eyes & ears, for ulcers, ringworm, sprue, dysentery and general “intestinal troubles” like the stomach flu (2).
 As antibiotics gained in popularity in the mid-20th century, colloidal silver lost credibility as an antimicrobial, germicide and disinfectant.
-But in recent years, interest in colloidal silver has mounted as a possible method for addressing drug-resistant strains of bacteria (3).
-This has led to a wealth of research exploring the mechanism of action for colloidal silver as an antimicrobial.
+But in recent years, interest in it has mounted as a possible method for addressing drug-resistant strains of bacteria (3).
+This has led to a wealth of research exploring the mechanism of action for colloidal it as an antimicrobial.

 But how is it possible that the same silver we use in jewelry can act as an antimicrobial?